 Mothman Statue: Was it a real monster or just an elaborate hoax?
 The winged creature with the glowing red eyes was first sited in Mason County in 1967, and now a statue of the Mothman is located near Gunn Park.
-Don’t miss the annual Mothman Festival, which will be held Sept.
-15 and 16 on Main Street in Point Pleasant.
+Don't miss the annual Mothman Festival, which will be held each September on Main Street in Point Pleasant.

 Mothman Museum: Main Street in Point Pleasant.
 Located in the heart of Mothman country, this museum is the world's only museum about the infamous Mothman.
 Visitors can experience multimedia presentations, rare Mothman archives and movie props.
 Don't miss the gift shop.
 Call 304- 675-6788 or log onto www.mothmanlives.com.